 “When I was growing up, I didn’t see any meaningful representation of deaf people,” says Torin Early, Clarke alum and student at the University of Massachusetts Amherst.
 “Maybe I heard it mentioned as a joke in a TV show or in various lyrics in songs but never anything I specifically related to.
 Unfortunately, I haven’t seen a shift in this representation over time.
 While growing up there were no role models or mentors that were deaf.
 I had no one like me that I was able to look up to and learn from.
 I try to be a mentor to other deaf and hard of hearing people I come in contact with because I know it hasn’t always been easy.”
 (Read more about Torin.)

 And there are many people working to improve this lack of representation.
-We spoke with children’s book author Jessica Jordan-Hogan, professional dancer and model Simoné Welgemoed, inclusive designer and writer of the new show Oral, Alexandra Dean Grossi, members of the American Girl Joss team and Clarke alums Juliet Corwin and Torin Early to learn more.
+We spoke with children’s book author Jessica Jordan-Hogan, professional dancer and model Simoné Welgemoed, designer and writer of the new show Oral, Alexandra Dean Grossi, members of the American Girl Joss team and Clarke alums Juliet Corwin and Torin Early to learn more.

-Alums & Advocates on Representation
+Alums & Supporters on Representation

 Torin Early, Clarke alum and college student.
 READ MORE>